Akashina Station: History

 Akashina Station opened on 15 June 1902.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
-Station numbering introduced on the line from February 2025, with the station being assigned number SN08.
+Station numbering was introduced on the line from February 2025, with the station being assigned number SN08.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 1,067 passengers daily (boarding passengers only).